sprblm/dots-patterns/patterns/visual-hash/index.md

 - It often isn't a great proxy for the actual user or the content.
 Use visual nudges to remind the user to choose an image.
-- Colorblindness could be an issue in differentating two visual hashes from each other.
+- Color blindness could be an issue in differentiating two visual hashes from each other.
 Ensure that the visual hash uses two colors that can be seen by all users.

 ### The Take-Away